We asked seven leading AI tools to create the same image. Some nailed it, some missed the mark entirely—and one seriously surprised us.

 - Brand consistency: Will it follow specific colour palettes and styling instructions?
 How do they look?

-We generated an image with each tool using the exact same prompt for each.
+The goal was to generate an image with each tool using the same prompt.

 Want to see how these same AI models stack up for knowledge freshness (real-time data and cut-off dates)?
 Check out the companion article: The Knowledge Battle: Which AI Has the Freshest Data in 2025.